Watson Institute for International and Public Affairs

 Data from Human Cost of Post - 9/11 Wars: Direct War Deaths in Major War Zones (2019) by Neta Crawford and Catherine Lutz.
 Graphic design by Maria Ji.

-Hundreds of thousands more United States and allied service members have been wounded in combat or have died indirectly as a result of injuries sustained in the war zones.
-The U.S. military suicide rate, historically low, has climbed significantly since 2004: four times as many service members have died by suicide than in combat in the post-9/11 wars, signaling a widespread mental health crisis.
+The U.S. military suicide rate, historically low, has climbed significantly since 2004: four times as many service members died by suicide than in combat in the post-9/11 wars, signaling a mental health crisis.
+Traumatic brain injury and PTSD are major issues among Iraq and Afghanistan veterans.

-Because the U.S. military recruits heavily from low income and minority communities, and the states that send the most troops to war are often the poorest states in the nation, certain U.S. states and towns have borne higher human costs than others.
+Because the U.S. military recruits from low income and minority communities, and the states that send the most troops to war are often the poorest states in the nation, certain U.S. states and towns have borne higher human costs than others.

 Key Findings

-• Over 7,000 U.S. troops have died, as have approximately 8,000 contractors.
+• Over 7,000 U.S. troops died, as well as approximately 8,000 military contractors.

-• Four times as many U.S. service members have died by suicide than in combat in the post-9/11 wars.
+• Four times as many U.S. service members died by suicide than in combat in the post-9/11 wars.

-• Certain U.S. states and communities have borne a higher human cost than others, signaling a wider pattern of inequality in military service.
+• Certain U.S. states and communities have borne a higher human cost than others, signaling a pattern of inequality in military service.

-(Page updated as of May 2024)
+(Page updated as of October 2024)